 For details, see Add an Assignment Activity in Moodle.

-Turnitin helps instructors evaluate the originality of student work by comparing electronic documents to online sources and the Turnitin database.
+Turnitin helps instructors evaluate the originality of student work by comparing submitted files to online sources and the Turnitin database.
 The software returns an “originality report” which rates submitted assignments and highlights text that appears elsewhere.
 Turnitin also provides a suite of feedback tools, including the ability to grade using a Rubric, and add notes or comment clips directly to student submissions.
 Grades awarded in Turnitin are automatically transferred to the Moodle gradebook.

 See Turnitin in Moodle - an Overview